vikas-py/filling_scheduler/docs/strategies.md

 Filling Scheduler provides 6 different scheduling strategies, each with different trade-offs between speed, solution quality, and use cases.

+> **Note**: All configuration examples in this guide show programmatic configuration using `AppConfig`.
+You can also use [configuration files](configuration.md) (YAML/JSON) or environment variables for all settings shown.

 ## Strategy Comparison

 | Strategy | Speed | Quality | Memory | Best For |